-Rashee Rice vs Xavier Worthy: Who Should You Start?
+Rashee Rice vs Xavier Worthy: The Full Breakdown

 Rashee Rice and Xavier Worthy are at different tiers heading into 2026.
 The Kansas City Chiefs wide receiver averaged 15.5 PPG in 2025, a full 9.2 points per game ahead of Xavier Worthy's 6.3 with the Kansas City Chiefs.
 That kind of gap doesn't close on matchup alone.